Aspen Transfer Scholarship

 A grant for pre-licensure applicants with a current intended start date one session prior to the next start session or earlier, yet were unable to start that session – to enroll in the next session.

-Missouri Future Nurses Grant
+Missouri Nightingale Grant

 A grant for new pre-licensure BSN students who would like to attend our St. Louis campus.